Glassboro–Camden Line

-The Glassboro–Camden Line (GCL) is a planned 18 mi hybrid rail (light rail with some features similar to commuter rail) service to be located in South Jersey.
+The Glassboro–Camden Line (GCL) is a planned 18 mi hybrid rail service in southern New Jersey.

 At the northern terminus, the Walter Rand Transportation Center in Camden, it will connect with the River Line with which its infrastructure and vehicles will be compatible, and paid transfers will be possible to the PATCO Speedline.
 The route will generally follow the right of way (ROW) of Conrail's South Jersey/Philadelphia Shared Assets Operations Vineland Secondary freight rail line, which continues beyond the light rail terminus in Glassboro.
-The project is part of a greater plan to expand public transportation in the Delaware Valley metro area.
+The project is part of a greater plan to expand public transportation in the Philadelphia metropolitan area.

 History

 The Glassboro–Camden Line will use vehicles similar to those used currently in NJ Transit's River Line.

 In the early 1990s, NJ Transit (NJT) commissioned a major investment study to examine mass transit options for the South Jersey region in Burlington, Camden, and Gloucester.
 A passenger rail connection from Camden to Glassboro was among the proposals in the report released in 1996.

 In May 2009, New Jersey Governor Jon S. Corzine and the Delaware River Port Authority announced the project, which was expected to cost $1.8 billion and be completed in 2019.
 However, due to lack of funds, local opposition, and other setbacks, construction has yet to begin as of 2021.

 An environmental impact report was completed and released in February 2021.
 In October 2022, the project entered the design phase and engineering phase, expected to take three years, with the project anticipated to be completed in 2028.
 In November 2023, residents in Mantua Township held a non-binding referendum on the proposed rail line, voting 68.77% against the proposal.

 In August 2024, NJ Transit became the "agency of record" for the project.